 In collaboration with Washington State University, artist and educator Peter Christenson has initiated a cultural capital scholar residency in Richland, WA and is currently seeking proposals from creatives with diverse backgrounds and research agendas to participate in the community-based residency.
 Innovative and socially conscious scholars and practitioners working in a variety of fields and industries including the visual arts, architecture, engineering, urban planning, social work, design and media arts, creative writing & literature, culinary arts, etc. are encouraged to apply.

 Selected residents will stay at the “Guest House,” a living-learning community of Washington State University in Richland, WA for a short-term period of 1 week – 1 month based on proposal, room availability, and project objectives.
 Proposals should seek to connect to and build the cultural capital of the Tri-Cities area, a metropolitan community in eastern Washington.
-Residents will be invited to lead an educational/creative event/activity/lecture open to WSU students and the community at large and donate a piece of research/art to the GH Cultural Capital permanent collection.
-We are particulary interested in collaborative research and proposed projects that seek to engage the WSUTC student body, Tri-Cities community at large, and/or the regional geography and environment.
+Residents will be invited to lead an educational, creative activity or lecture open to WSU students and the community at large and donate a piece of research / art to the GH Cultural Capital Permanent Collection.
+We are particularly interested in collaborative research and proposed projects that seek to engage the WSUTC student body, Tri-Cities community at large, and/or the regional geography and environment.
 There is no fee to apply and housing for the scholar will be covered for the duration of the residency.
-The GHCC Res would be more than willing to support / collaborate with individuals and/or groups to procure external funding or grants when it is of interest and mutually beneficial.
+The GHCC Res is willing to support and collaborate with individuals and/or groups to procure external funding or grants when it is of interest and mutually beneficial.

 About the WSUTC Guest House & Richland, WA: